klattmose/CookieClickerModManager/README.md

 Any bug or suggestion should be **opened as an issue** [in the repository][IssueLink] for easier tracking.
 This allows me to close issues once they're fixed.

 ## Version History

+**06/07/2019 - 1.2.2**
+* Can now right-click to paste things
+* Options menu now gives a message when unsaved changes are present
+* "Restore default config" button now only changes the content of the text-box.
+The user will still need to click the "Save changes" button before it will take effect

 **06/02/2019 - 1.2**
 * Some style changes